ibm-cloud-docs/direct-link/about.md

  * **IBM Colocation Services:** None.

- * **Redundancy:** {{site.data.keyword.BluSoftlayer_notm}} provides connections to (2) diverse cross-connect routers (XCRs) as part of the product.
+ * **Redundancy:** {{site.data.keyword.BluSoftlayer_notm}} provides connections to two (2) diverse cross-connect routers (XCRs) as part of the product.
 To establish redundant connectivity, customers must configure BGP on each Direct Link connection as they prefer.
 Examples include options such as these: _prefer Lowest MED_, _prefer highest local-preference_, or _prefer shorter AS paths_.

  * **Local/Global Routing Options:** The Local Routing option is the default routing option.
 It provides access to datacenters within the same Market as the Direct Link PoP (denoted, for example, as DAL, AMS, or MEL).
-The Global Routing option is required as an add-on to connect your in-market IBM cloud resources to other IBM Cloud resources in datacenters outside the local market.
-It is used to share workloads between IBM Cloud resources (for example Dallas to Ashburn, or Dallas to Frankfurt).
+The Global Routing option is required as an add-on to connect your IBM cloud resources to other IBM Cloud resources in datacenters outside the local market.
+It provides a way to share workloads between IBM Cloud resources (for example Dallas to Ashburn, or Dallas to Frankfurt).

 ## The IBM Cloud Direct Link Connect solution

-**Common Use Cases** The IBM Cloud Direct Link Connect solution lets customers leverage a Network Service Provider to deliver connectivity to {{site.data.keyword.BluSoftlayer_notm}} locations.
+**Common Use Cases** The IBM Cloud Direct Link Connect solution lets customers leverage a network service provider (NSP) to deliver connectivity to {{site.data.keyword.BluSoftlayer_notm}} locations.
 This offering typically provides connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Network Service Provider is already in place, shared among other customers.

 ![Figure 2](/images/Direct-Link-Connect.png)

 * **Termination Location:** {{site.data.keyword.BluSoftlayer_notm}} point of presence (PoP).

-* **Typical Deployment Time:** 5-10 days after circuit reaches the exchange.
-Deployment time can possibly be 30-60 days overall, depending on your location and requirements when ordering a circuit from an NSP or carrier.
+* **Typical Deployment Time:** 5 to 10 days after circuit reaches the exchange.
+Deployment time can possibly be 30 to 60 days overall, depending on your location and requirements when ordering a circuit from an NSP or carrier.

 * **Cross-Connect Details:** Physical cross-connects for the secure Direct Link Connect interconnect are maintained between {{site.data.keyword.BluSoftlayer_notm}} and the Connect provider.
 Customers request a "Virtual Circuit" from the Cloud Connect provider, which establishes logical connectivity to {{site.data.keyword.BluSoftlayer_notm}}, once the customer is interconnected to the Cloud Connect provider.